 Many people's lives look good on paper but in reality involve significant struggle:

-I offer Psychotherapy that aims to support you and challenge you to develop in the areas of life that are less amenable to strenuous effort and instead require a different kind of exploration and experimentation: how you feel, how you relate, how you create meaning.
+I offer Psychotherapy and Couples Therapy that aims to support you in the areas of life that are less amenable to strenuous effort and instead require a different kind of exploration and experimentation: how you feel, how you relate, how you create meaning.

-The foundation of my practice is extensive training in evidence-based Cognitive-Behavioral Therapies (including Acceptance and Commitment Therapy and Functional Analytic Psychotherapy).
-Over the years of practice, I have come to draw on many lines of therapeutic wisdom (somatic, trauma-based, relational, dynamic).
-But I identify primarily as a practitioner — I am always looking for what is valuable to my clients.
+The foundation of my practice is extensive training in evidence-based Cognitive-Behavioral Therapies (including Acceptance and Commitment Therapy, Functional Analytic Psychotherapy, Dialectical Behavior Therapy, and Integrative Behavioral Couples Therapy).
+Over my years of practice, I have come to draw on many lines of therapeutic wisdom (somatic, relational, dynamic).
+But I am primarily a practitioner — my orientation is towards what is helpful for my clients, not towards a particular theory.

 With all my clients I seek a balance of understanding and action: